 Then there are the OB appointments where they tell you how old you are (thanks, pal) and offer you every test under the sun for chromosomal and other abnormalities since you’re so, you know, OLD.
 One of my providers actually used the term geriatric maternal age.
 Yes, they said this to a hormonal pregnant woman which takes some serious guts.
 For real.

 What they DON’T say in all of their statistics and scary talk is that at my age, there was actually less than a 1% chance of having any chromosomal abnormalities.
 In fact, it was about a .25% chance of having a chromosomal abnormality.
 Except in pregnancy, when does a doctor ever consider a .25% chance of anything being of any real risk, or risky enough to warrant a myriad of invasive tests?!

 In light of this, we declined an amnio which had a higher risk of miscarriage than we had of having a baby with Down Syndrome.
 Seriously.
 Think about that for a second.
 We did opt for the less invasive nuchal scan which came out fine so we didn’t get any additional testing done.

 See that?
 A perfectly healthy baby boy, despite his mother being there for the invention of the wheel.

 The point of this post isn’t to rub anything in the face of women who are having difficulty.
 It’s also not to say that women over 35 who are having a hard time or didn’t have an optimal outcome are doing anything wrong.
-My point is to let women who are considering getting pregnant over 35 know that regardless of what the media tells you, it isn’t all doom and gloom.
+My point is to let women who are considering getting pregnant over 35 know that the vast majority of pregnancies have a positive outcome.